Combinatorics of Correlated Equilibria: Combinatorial Types of Correlated Equilibrium Polytopes

 \begin{example}[$\partial_a \mathcal{R}$ for $(2\times 3)$-games] In a $(2 \times 3)$-game, we have $D = 6, N = 8$ and $M = 9$.
 The number of minors of $A_H(Y)$ that contain at least one variable is $\binom{12}{6}-1 = 934$, but the number of irreducible components is only $\beta = 12$.
 All of these polynomials are homogeneous, and the maximum degree is $\delta = 2$.
 In fact, the irreducible components are the $9$ coordinate hyperplanes, together with the $3$ binomials

-Thus, \Cref{prop:terrible-bound} implies that the number of regions in the oriented matroid strata is at most $ 2 \cdot 3^{8}(1 + 3 \cdot 12) = 485514. $ However, as we will show in \Cref{thm:2x3typesFromStrata}, it turns out that there are precisely $3$ distinct combinatorial types.
-Note that the three binomials above are precisely the binomials intersecting the the orthants in \Cref{ex:full-dim-2x3}.
+Thus, \Cref{prop:terrible-bound} implies that the number of strata in the oriented matroid stratification is at most $ 2 \cdot 3^{8}(1 + 3 \cdot 12) = 485514. $ However, as we will show in \Cref{thm:2x3typesFromStrata}, it turns out that there are precisely $3$ distinct combinatorial types.
+Note that the three binomials above are precisely the binomials intersecting the orthants in \Cref{ex:full-dim-2x3}.
 The file \texttt{orientedMatroidStrata2x3.m2} in \cite{mathrepo} contains \texttt{Macaulay2} code which explicitly computes these polynomials. \end{example}

 \begin{example}[$\partial_a \mathcal{R}$ for $(2\times 2 \times 2)$-games] In a $(2 \times 2 \times 2)$-game, we have $D = 8, N = 6$ and $M = 12$.
 The number of minors of $A_H(Y)$ that contain at least one variable is $\binom{14}{8}-1 = 3003$, but the number of irreducible components is only $194$.
 All of these polynomials are homogeneous, and the maximum degree is $6$.
-The file \texttt{orientedMatroidStrata2x2x2.m2} in \cite{mathrepo} contains \texttt{Macaulay2} code which explicitly computes these polynomials. \Cref{prop:terrible-bound} implies that the number of regions of the oriented matroid strata is at most
+The file \texttt{orientedMatroidStrata2x2x2.m2} in \cite{mathrepo} contains \texttt{Macaulay2} code which explicitly computes these polynomials. \Cref{prop:terrible-bound} implies that the number of strata of the oriented matroid stratification is at most

 \end{example}